skjolber/tolltariffen/README.md

      * English, Norwegian
      * Single and full depth.

-The original are available in pdf and excel, which are really not very well suited for my applications.
+The original list is available in PDF and Excel, which are really not very well suited for my (and most people's) applications.
 So the input Excel file is converted to various JSON files.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].